Dogs are amazing creatures. Even after generations of loyal companionship, they still manage to astonish owners with their loving, caring demeanors.

-Weight wise, it’s a whole different monster.
+Weight-wise, it’s a whole different monster.
 It tends to weigh around 83 pounds, but a male can grow up to 110 pounds.
-Because of its, it is a necessity that you watch it around small children.
+Because of it, it is a necessity that you watch it around small children.

 What is the Dogo Canario’s Life Expectancy?

-It has an estimated lifespan of 9-11 years, and if you want it to live its fullest life, it is important you watch out for any symptoms of illness.
+It has an estimated lifespan of 9-11 years, and if you want it to live its fullest life, you must watch out for any symptoms of illness.

 Intelligence, Temperament, and Personality Traits of the Dogo Canario

-The Dogo Canario is a dog that is only suited for the most experienced of dog owners.
+The Dogo Canario is a dog that is only suited for the most experienced dog owners.

 They come from a line of tough, fighting dogs, which means it tends to think it is the dominant entity of the household.

 Because of this, you need to persist with a firm grip of discipline, making sure you assert yourself as the boss.

 Always keep it on the leash when walking, and never let it in front of you, or it will begin thinking it controls you.
 If not trained properly, the Dogo Canario can be dangerous.

 With proper training from an early age, the Dogo Canario can become a great family dog.
 It’ll enjoy lazing around the house and playing with the kids.